sll552/DiscordBee/README.md

 You can configure what is displayed in your profile by opening the plugin settings in MusicBee "Edit -> Preferences -> Plugins -> DiscordBee -> Configure".

 The settings window is designed after the Discord profile view and has all elements editable with the default values preloaded.
-You can use all metadata field that MusicBee provides in your custom strings.
+You can use all metadata fields that MusicBee provides in your custom strings.
 All valid metadata fields in square brackets will be replaced by the values of the currently playing song.

 To see which fields are available press the "Placeholders" button and a window will open containing a table with all fields and their values for the current song.